António Ferreira Gomes

-António Ferreira Gomes, GCSE, GCL (Milhundos, Penafiel, 10 May 1906 - Ermesinde, 13 April 1989) was a Portuguese Roman Catholic bishop, and is considered one of the most notable figures of Portuguese Catholic hierarchy in the 20th century.
-He was forced into a 10-year exile from Portugal due to his opposition to the Estado Novo, the fascist regime.
+António Ferreira Gomes, GCSE, GCL (10 May 1906 – 13 April 1989) was a Portuguese Roman Catholic bishop, and is considered one of the most notable figures of Portuguese Catholic hierarchy in the 20th century.
+He was forced into a 10-year exile from Portugal due to his opposition to the Estado Novo.

 Career

 Dom António was first appointed by Pope Pius XII as bishop of Portalegre, from 1949 to 1952.
 He was appointed bishop of Porto in 1952, a position that he held until 1982.

 Background

-Gomes was a believer in Catholic social doctrine, which was emphasized by Pius XII, particularly after World War II.
+Gomes was a believer in Catholic social doctrine, which was emphasized by Pope Pius XII, particularly after World War II.
 Gomes was widely sympathetic to General Humberto Delgado, the Democratic Opposition candidate of the 1958 presidential elections, who was also a Catholic, and a former supporter of the Estado Novo.
 Gomes was unable to vote in those elections, as he was out of the country.
 Therefore, Gomes decided to write a letter to the Portuguese prime minister of the time, António de Oliveira Salazar, on 13 July 1958, the month after the presidential elections.